tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_fix_bugs.md

 {% include coffeeshopbook.html %}

 As a technical writer, I'm frequently making doc updates based on user-reported bugs.
+A doc bug is a fix that needs to be made to documentation that has already been released, rather than documentation for a new feature.

-For example, here's a common scenario: users provide feedback about one of the fields returned in an API; then the engineering team fixes the field, changing the name and the responses it provides.
+For example, here's a common scenario: users provide feedback about one of the confusing fields returned in an API.
+The partner files a bug that kicks off a long back-and-forth thread with the engineers.
+The engineering team might make a fix or unravel the confusion a bit.
 As a final step to the fix, the engineers create a doc bug for the technical writer to update the documentation.
 Sounds simple, right?
 It's usually anything but simple.

 ## The doc bug process

 The total diff you submit might be just a few changed lines, but here's what the process usually looks like with a doc bug:

 * During a meeting users have with the product team (or other Developer Relations group), the users bring up an issue with the API.
-The users explain an error or incorrect design with the API in some way.
 Meeting notes briefly describe the issue, but if you weren't there, much of the context is already lost here.
 * The meeting notes indicate that an action item is to log a ticket, but the ticket only briefly notes the discussion.
 It does not add many details, as it assumes that others involved in the project have the context of the meeting.
 * In addition to the ticket description, there's usually a dozen or more comments on the ticket, as the implementation often evolves from the original description of the fix.
 Some bugs might have such a lengthy comment thread that reading it requires at least an hour or more.
 Really gnarly bugs can have 75+ half-readable comments, with comments linking to other comments.
 There could also be associated email threads.
 Discussions in the threads flip back and forth with different solutions and views.
 * At the end of the ticket and comment thread, it's not clear what the problem or resolution actually was, or what docs need to be updated.
 If you're lucky, there's a code change attached to the ticket, but that code change might not be intelligible or straightforward.
 Someone just fixed the bug and closed the ticket.
 You have to guess which comment, if any, describes what the actual fix was.
 The ticket's resolution might have been privately discussed in a team meeting that the tech writer wasn't part of (e.g., all those daily standups engineers attend).